garethjmsaunders/digital-code-style-guide/css/06-specificity.md

 The problem with specificity is that it sets precedents and trumps that cannot simply be undone.
 If we take a real example that I was responsible for some years ago:

 ```
-content table {}
+#content table {}
 ```

-Not only does this exhibit poor Selector Intent—I didn't actually want every table in the content area, I wanted a specific type of table that just happened to live there—it is a hugely over-specific selector.
+Not only does this exhibit poor Selector Intent — I didn't actually want every table in the content area, I wanted a specific type of table that just happened to live there — it is a hugely over-specific selector.
 This became apparent a number of weeks later, when I needed a second type of table:

 ```
-content table {}
+#content table {}

 /**
  * Uh oh!
 My styles get overwritten by `content table {}`.